burtcorp/jmespath-java/README.md

 FunctionRegistry defaultFunctions = FunctionRegistry.defaultRegistry();
 // And we can create a new registry with additional functions by extending it FunctionRegistry customFunctions = defaultFunctions.extend(new SinFunction());
+// To configure the runtime with the registry we need to create a configuration RuntimeConfiguration configuration = new RuntimeConfiguration.Builder()
+                                       .withFunctionRegistry(customFunctions)
+                                       .build();
-// We need to create a runtime that uses our custom registry JmesPath<JsonNode> runtime = new JacksonRuntime(functionRegistry);
+// And then create a runtime with the configuration JmesPath<JsonNode> runtime = new JacksonRuntime(configuration);
 // Now the function is available in expressions JsonNode result = runtime.compile("sin(measurements.angle)").search(input);
 ```